programble/lispy/README.md

 ### REPL

-To run a Lispy REPL, either invoke Lispy without any filenames, or run Lispy with the `-r` or `--repl` option.
+To run a Lispy REPL, either invoke Lispy without a filename, or run Lispy with the `-r` or `--repl` option.

     lispy